The Missed Opportunities That Cost Democrats the Election

 August 4, 2024

-In presidential politics, Georgia and Louisiana stand as strikingly different examples of how states with significant Black populations can follow divergent paths.
+z In presidential politics, Georgia vs Louisiana politics stands as a striking example of how states with significant Black populations can follow divergent paths.
 Political pundits sometimes argue that Louisiana, like Georgia, could become a battleground state.
 However, this comparison oversimplifies the complex web of factors and nuances influencing voter turnout and political alignment.
-Georgia: The Evolving […]
+Georgia: […]

 Go to Page